sobjornstad/tabularium/docs/manual.md

 ## The entry classification tool

 If you have a lot of entries that are “Unclassified” and would like to give them a more descriptive classification, you can use the entry classification tool at **Tools → Classify Entries**.
-The tool is mostly self-explanatory, and instructions are provided at the top.
+The tool is mostly self-explanatory, and instructions are provided at the top of the window.

 ## The letter distribution tool

-If you write some entries out on paper in your sources before transferring them into Tabularium, the letter distribution tool (**Tools → Letter Distribution**) is quite useful for knowing how much space each initial letter should be allocated on paper.
+If you write some entries out on paper in your sources before transferring them into Tabularium, the letter distribution tool (**Tools → Show Letter Distribution**) is quite useful for knowing how much space each initial letter should be allocated on paper.
 It searches through the sort keys of all your entries, finds how often each letter of the alphabet is used as the initial character of a sort key, and presents you with a table of the results.

 ## Preferences